snps explained

 MTHFR, MTR, MTRR, COMT, CBS affect the one-carbon cycle that handles folate and B12 metabolism, neurotransmitter breakdown, and methylation reactions across the body.

-- MTHFR C677T (especially homozygous) often benefits from methylated folate (5-MTHF) instead of synthetic folic acid.
+- MTHFR C677T (especially homozygous) is widely discussed in the literature alongside methylated folate (5-MTHF) versus synthetic folic acid.
+Specific supplementation decisions belong with a healthcare provider.

 Exercise response